feature-hub/feature-hub/README.md

 [![Build Status](https://travis-ci.com/sinnerschrader/feature-hub.svg?branch=master)](https://travis-ci.com/sinnerschrader/feature-hub)

-The Feature Hub is an [opinionated](#our-requirements-for-micro-frontends) JavaScript implementation of the ["micro frontends"][micro-frontends] approach to building modern web applications with multiple teams and different technologies.
+The Feature Hub is an [opinionated](#our-requirements-for-micro-frontends) JavaScript implementation of the [micro frontends][micro-frontends] approach to building modern web applications with multiple teams and different technologies.

 This monorepo contains a [collection of packages](#monorepo-packages) that can be used together as a full-fledged solution for composing micro frontends.
 It